 - A. Total acres to be converted directly?
 The regional consultant overlaid the alternative on a map of the Farmland Mapping and Monitoring Program (FMMP) categories to determine how many acres of Important Farmland would be permanently converted by Alternative 1.
-The results indicate that a total of 616 acres would be permanently converted, of which 79 acres are remnant parcels. - B. Total acres to be converted indirectly or to receive services?
+The results indicate that a total of 104 acres would be directly permanently converted. - B. Total acres to be converted indirectly or to receive services?
 To determine the acreage of indirect impact, particularly the acreage of remnant and severed parcels created by the alternative, the regional consultant identified remnant parcels of Important Farmland that would be less than 20 acres.
 The regional consultant then reviewed each remnant to determine whether it would be viable or nonviable for continued agriculture (i.e., identified those remnants with shape, size, location, or hardship that would make them nonviable for continued agricultural use) (ARWS 2018a, 2018b, 2018c, 2018d).
-The results indicate that a total of 80 acres would be permanently indirectly converted as remnant or severed parcels. - C. Total acres in corridor?
+The results indicate that a total of 0.1 acres would be permanently indirectly converted as remnant or severed parcels. - C. Total acres in corridor?
 The regional consultant added the total acreage to be directly converted with the total acreage to be indirectly converted.
-The results indicate that a total of 696 acres would be directly and indirectly permanently converted. - 1.
+The result indicates that a total of 104 acres would be directly and indirectly permanently converted. - 1.
 How much land is in nonurban use within a radius of 1.0 mile from where the project is intended?
-The regional consultant generated a buffer of 1 mile around Alternative 1 in Merced County, including the temporary construction easement, to determine the total acreage of land within a 1-mile radius of the alternative in Merced County.
+The regional consultant generated a buffer of 1 mile around Alternative 1 in San Benito County, including the temporary construction easement, to determine the total acreage of land within a 1-mile radius of the alternative in San Benito County.
 The buffer was overlaid on a map of the FMMP categories, which include Urban and Built-Up Land.
 For this analysis, Urban and Built-Up Land is considered urban use (DOC 2014a).
 Then, the acreage within the buffer that is classified as Urban and Built-Up Land was calculated using a geographic information system (GIS), and the remaining acreage was considered nonurban use.
-The results indicated that over 97 percent of the total acreage within the buffer was nonurban use.
+The results indicated that 99 percent of the total acreage within the buffer was nonurban use.
 This criterion received a score of 15. - 2.
 How much of the perimeter of the site borders on land in nonurban use?
-The length of the perimeter of Alternative 1 in Merced County, including the temporary construction easement, was measured by the regional consultant to determine the total length of the perimeter in Merced County.
+The length of the perimeter of Alternative 1 in San Benito County, including the temporary construction easement, was measured by the regional consultant to determine the total length of the perimeter in San Benito County.
 The regional consultant then calculated the proportion of the alternative perimeter that borders on land classified as Urban and Built-Up Land, and the remaining proportion of the perimeter was considered to border nonurban use.
-The results indicated that 97 percent of the alternative perimeter borders on land in nonurban use.
+The results indicated that 100 percent of the alternative perimeter borders on land in nonurban use.
 This criterion received a score of 10. - 3.
 How much of the site has been farmed more than 5 of the last 10 years?
-According to satellite imagery analysis of the area around Alternative 1 in Merced County for the years between 2005 and 2015, as well as information from the Merced County Agricultural Commissioner (Robinson pers. comm.), in general, some properties in the vicinity of this alternative have been consistently farmed for 10 or more years.
-This criterion received a score of 11.
+According to satellite imagery analysis of Alternative 1 in San Benito County for the years between 2005 and 2015 as well as information from the San Benito County Agricultural Commissioner (Overstreet pers. comm.), in general, many properties in the vicinity of this alternative have been consistently farmed for 10 or more years.
+This criterion received a score of 19.